 Based on research gathered by WebMD experts, when someone is infected with dengue, he or she immediately goes into a very high fever.
+High fever is one of the most common signs of dengue.
 Taking paracetamol or other medicine for fever only works temporarily, but the fever always returns and usually clocks at 39 degrees Celsius.
 Accompanying symptoms also include, skin rash, severe pain in the head and muscles, with possibilities of encountering shaking chills, diarrhea, and vomiting, and extreme fatigue even months after the first few symptoms have set in.

 Other forms of dengue fever include “Dengue Hemorrhagic Fever” and “Dengue Shock Syndrome”.
 This is brought about by an infection of what scientists call type 2 dengue virus.
 The same experts from WebMD observed that secondary symptoms, aside from the ones mentioned above, appear: fever, bleeding under the skin, red spots on the legs, and bleeding into the intestines.
 In very extreme cases, a high drop in blood pressure occurs.
 Sometimes, dengue is powerful enough to even cause death.

 An online report done by medical experts noted that dengue fever has many names, including, but not limited to: